Chapter 16 Formatting PowerPoint Presentations

 Arranging Objects

 When the user is adding shapes and pictures, these objects can overlap.
 The features in the Arrange group allow the user to change how items overlap, by moving an object to the front or back.
-After the user selects an object, the right click menu also has features to move objects to the front or back.
+The right click menu also has features to move objects to the front or back.
+(Remember the object must be selected before the right click menu is available.)
 To move an object to the front or back, select the object.

 Rotating Objects